nikthecoder/Financial-Calculator/README.md

 ## Objective

-Create a multi-function calculator using Python that take input and do the following:
+Create a multi-function calculator using Python that takes input and does the following:

     Calculate annuity with monthly or continuous growth Calculate monthly mortgage payment